 These conditions don’t have simple solutions.
-They require rethinking traditional call center and customer service operating models to give highly skilled workers the flexibility they want and help companies build immunities to hiring trends.
+They require rethinking traditional contact center and customer service operating models to give highly skilled workers the flexibility they want and help companies build immunities to hiring trends.

 Are you seeing what we’re seeing?

-In all honesty, as I met with person after person I couldn’t find a single one who could say they weren’t having a hard time finding the call center talent they need using traditional methods.
+In all honesty, as I met with person after person I couldn’t find a single one who could say they weren’t having a hard time finding the contact center talent they need using traditional methods.
 It led me to wonder how other organizations are feeling about their ability to source other talent?

 If you’re making progress in hiring, what is working best for you?
 How are you rethinking your talent acquisition and retention strategies?
 Have you tried a virtual or home-based agent model?